Things You'll Need

 Mirror clips with screws

-Turn the mirror face-down on a flat surface.
+Turn the over-the-door mirror face-down on a flat surface.
 Use a screwdriver to remove the screws that attach the door hooks to the frame of the mirror.

 Hold the mirror on the wall where you want it to hang.
 Use a carpenter's level to adjust the position to make sure it is plumb and level.
 With the mirror in place, trace a faint line onto the wall, indicating the top, bottom and corners of the mirror.
 Take the mirror down.

 Measure and mark the positions of the bottom mirror clips so they are the same distance from the lower corners of the mirror.
-Put the first lower clip in place on the wall so its supporting surface is aligned with the mark indicating the level of the bottom of the mirror.
+Put the first lower clip in place on the wall so its supporting surface is aligned with the mark indicating the level of the bottom of the over-the-door mirror.

 Push the tip of an awl through the screw hole in the mirror clip and into the wall.
 Take out the awl and mark the position of the second lower mirror-clip screw hole.
 Use the tip of a pointed knife to ream the holes to fit the plastic wall anchors.